uw-madison-microbiome-hub/Qiime2-Microbiome-workshop/readme.md

 Those on Windows using MobaXterm (listed above) will have a built-in GUI for transfers.

 ## Trim Primers
-Cutadaot is uded to remove reads that do not begin with the primers seqeunce and remove the primer sequence from the reads
+Cutadapt is used to remove reads that do not begin with the primers seqeunce and remove the primer sequence from the reads

 ```
 qiime cutadapt trim-paired --i-demultiplexed-sequences raw_data/demux-paired-end.qza --p-cores 4 --p-front-f GTGYCAGCMGCCGCGGTAA --p-front-r GGACTACNVGGGTWTCTAAT --p-discard-untrimmed --p-no-indels --o-trimmed-sequences raw_data/trimmed_paired-end.qza